Best Quarterbacks in New York Giants History

 But these metrics don't tell the whole story.
 Individual performance needs to be viewed in the context of the era in which the quarterback played.
 For example, in 1978, the NFL increased the number of games in the regular season from 14 to 16 (after increasing the length of the season from 12 to 14 games in 1961).
 Rule changes designed to open up offenses were also implemented in 1978.
 Going even farther back, changes in commonly used offensive formations also affected passing statistics.

 Quarterback Leadership and Team Success

 It goes without saying that leadership from the quarterback position is a key component for any successful football team.
 Some Giants quarterbacks have been talented players on an individual level and have also led the team to championships or playoff success.
 Other very good quarterbacks have not been as successful on the team level.

-In their 95-year history in the NFL, the Giants have so far won four Super Bowl Championships, along with four pre-Super Bowl era NFL Championships.
+In their long history in the NFL, which dates back to 1925, the Giants have so far won four Super Bowl Championships, along with four pre-Super Bowl era NFL Championships.
 They have also played at least one playoff game in 25 other seasons.
 In every case, the entire team, along with the coaching staff, deserves credit for this success.
 Sometimes, for example, the defense has been dominant.
 In fact, that has frequently been true for the Giants.

 To what extent, then, can the team's success be correlated with the quality of the quarterback?
 It is certainly not an exact science, but in preparing this ranking of New York Giants quarterbacks, it became clear to me that, with some exceptions, the two have gone hand in hand.